magomimmo/modern-cljs/doc/tutorial-07.md

 Both `listen!` and `capture!` are multi-arity functions.
 You can call them with 2 or with 3 arguments.
-We're interested in the 3-arity versions.
+We're interested in the 3-arity versions becasue we want to add a listener (i.e. `calculate`) to the `click` event of the `calc` button.
 Note the bang `!` char at the end.
 It informs you that those functions mutate the element you're passing to.

-Remember that we now want to attach the `init` function from the `shopping.cljs` namespace to the `click` event generated by the user when she clicks the `calc` button of the `shoppingForm`.

 ```clj
 cljs.user> (evt/listen! (dom/by-id "calc") :click shop/calculate)
 (#object[Object [object Object]])
 ```

-> NOTE 3: `domina` keywordize any event name.
+> NOTE 4: `domina` keywordize any event name.
 This is the reason why we
 > can use the `:click` keyword to identify the `click` event.

-Go to the browser and test the shopping form to verify that it still working.
+Go to the browser and test the shopping form to verify that it restarts to work as expected.

-Verify again that the shopping form is still working.

 ### Edit shopping.cljs

-Let's update the `init` definition in the `shopping.cljs` file according to the above bREPL experiment.
+We're naw ready to update the `shopping.cljs` source code according to the above bREPL experiment.

 ```clj
 (ns modern-cljs.shopping